 As we mentioned earlier, protein is essential for muscle repair.
 It’s also important for muscle growth (11).

-The best sources of protein for post-workout shakes are whey protein and casein protein.
+Some of the most common sources of protein for post-workout shakes are whey protein and casein protein.
 Whey protein is a fast-acting protein that is absorbed quickly by the body.
-Casein protein is a slow-acting protein that takes longer to digest (20).
+Casein protein is a slow-acting protein that takes longer to digest, but one study found no difference in the performance-enhancing effect between the two (20).

-Protein powders made from whey and casein are not the only ingredient options for post-workout shakes.
-You can also use protein-rich foods, such as Greek yogurt, whole milk, almond milk, or soy milk.
+Protein powders made from whey and casein are both made from cow’s milk, but they are not the only ingredient options for post-workout shakes.
+There are plant-based protein powders available.
+You can also use protein-rich foods, such as Greek yogurt, dairy or non-dairy milks, nut butters, etc.

 Carbohydrates

 Carbohydrates are important for replenishing energy stores and for restoring glycogen levels.
-Glycogen is a type of sugar that is stored in the muscles and is used for energy (13).
+Glycogen is a type of carbohydrate that is stored in the muscles and is used for energy (13).

-The best sources of carbohydrates for post-workout shakes are simple carbohydrates, such as honey, agave nectar, or fruit juice.
-You may also use complex carbohydrates, such as brown rice, quinoa, or oats.
+Sources of carbohydrates for post-workout shakes include simple carbohydrates, such as honey, agave nectar, or fruit juice.
+You can also use complex carbohydrates, such as brown rice, quinoa, or oats.
+If you’re using milk in your shake, that naturally contains some carbohydrates as well.

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!